remora-3d-graphics/geant4-remora/README.md

 # Todo:
 - [ ] If a socket disconnects, make sure and remove it from the sockets list
+- [ ] client side: if server disconnects, disconnect as well.
 - [ ] Error handling for sending and receiving messages

 ## Message format: